FormalLogic/Active-learning---Uncertainty-sampling/README.md

-<Center>Figure 2: (a) is a toy data set. (b) a model is trained on randomly sampled instances. (c) a model is trained on "actively learned" instances, creating a more accurate decision boundary</Center>
+<Center>Figure 2: (a) is a toy data set. (b) Logistic regression is trained on randomly sampled instances (downward triangles). (c) Logistic regression is trained on "actively learned" instances (downward triangles), creating a more accurate decision boundary</Center>